 We all want to create a better future.
 Not only for ourselves and our loved ones, but for our communities and the planet, too.
 Sustainable investing – which can include socially responsible investing, impact investing and ESG investing – is a way for you to do both!
-By favouring companies that maintain positive business practices, you’ll be investing in a sustainable world and helping to influence positive change with your money.
+By favoring companies that maintain positive business practices, you’ll be investing in a sustainable world and helping to influence positive change with your money.

 Read on to see why more and more people are adopting the role of responsible investor, and if it might be the right strategy for you.